ArduPilot/companion/Up_Squared/Ubuntu/README.md

-# UP Squared Ubuntu setup script for use as companion computer.
+# UP Squared (Ubuntu 18.04) setup scripts for use as companion computer

 These instructions create an APSync image for the [UP Squared board](https://up-board.org/upsquared/specifications/) (UP2) based on the official Ubuntu 18.04 LTS images.

-> Note: ensure the flight controller as well as any cameras (Realsense T265/D4xx specifically) are not connected to the UP2 until all installation steps are completed.

 ## 1. Back-up the existing system (Optional)